rjkviegas/course/pills/W6_viva.md

 #### Will I pass or fail it?
 Nope - the only outcome for everyone is feedback for the evidences you've collected to demonstrate achieving the goals - this will help you assess how you're doing.

-#### How do I book my W6 viva?
+#### How do I book my W6 Review?
 1. During the week before, a coach will send out a google spreadsheet where you will book a slot.
 2. In order to book a slot add your name and a link to your thesis doc.
 3. A coach will confirm on the day where they will be.

 #### Where is the thesis document I should fill out?
-In the #vivas channel topic you’ll see a link to important instructions - make sure you've read the pre-requisites.
+In the #Reviews channel topic you’ll see a link to important instructions - make sure you've read the pre-requisites.

 Follow the instructions to make a copy of the thesis doc, and browse the archive to have a sense of how to fill out the form.
 Make sure you understand the types of evidence - weak, moderate, and strong evidences.